Extra pearls in graph theory: Matching polynomial

 is called the \emph{matching polynomial} of $G$.

-The matching polynomial $M_G(x)$ conviniently organizes the numbers $m_n(G)$ so we can work with all of them simultaneously.
-For example, the degree of $M_G(x)$ is the matching number of $G$ and the total number of matching in $G$ is its value at $1$:
+The matching polynomial $M_G(x)$ conveniently organizes the numbers $m_n(G)$ so we can work with all of them simultaneously.
+For example, the degree of $M_G(x)$ is the matching number of $G$ and the total number of matchings in $G$ is its value at $1$:

 \begin{thm}{Exercise} Assume that a graph $G$ has exactly two connected components $H_1$ and $H_2$.
 Show that

 for any $x$. \end{thm}

 \begin{thm}{Exercise} Show that the values